Dependent Care Accounts Holding Tax-Free Funds for Child Care

 Parents who incur significant expenses while caring for their children may want to know about ways to reduce those costs.
 They may be able to use the child and dependent care tax credit, or they may want to set up a dependent care account.
 Read more here about the child and dependent care credit, as well as the basic child tax credit.
 The discussion below covers dependent care accounts.

 While some people will use both the child and dependent care credit and a dependent care account, this is not always a useful strategy.
 Contributions to a dependent care account are subtracted from the child care expenses that can be claimed under the child care credit.
 Dependent care accounts generally make sense for people who are in the 24 percent tax bracket or higher.
 You can seek guidance from a tax adviser for your specific situation.

 How Dependent Care Accounts Work

 A dependent care account holds tax-free funds that will be used to pay for day care, kindergarten, and other child care costs.
 If you run your own business, you can create a dependent care account for yourself.
 Otherwise, you can open a dependent care account only if your employer offers this option.
-If you are a single parent or married and filing your taxes jointly with your spouse, you can contribute up to $5,000 to a dependent care account.
-If you do not file taxes jointly, you can contribute up to $2,000.
+If you are a single parent or married and filing your taxes jointly, you can contribute up to $5,000 to a dependent care account.
+If you are married but filing separately, you can contribute up to $2,500 per parent.
 (Sometimes employers set lower limits than those provided by federal tax laws.)
 You should try to avoid putting more money in the account than you may need to cover these expenses.
 At the end of each year, you will lose any unused money in the account.